saki0202/final_robot/README.md

 ・A larger goal was to create a robot that could autonomously identify its position in the room and recognize the room's layout, as well as detect locations of dirt.
 However, due to time constraints, this could not be achieved.

-・We aimed to use an existing Gazebo simulation from GitHub and replace the robot within it with one designed using Fusion360 to create an autonomous detection robot.
+・I aimed to use an existing Gazebo simulation from GitHub and replace the robot within it with one designed using Fusion360 to create an autonomous detection robot.

 ### System Design:
 Provide system diagrams and detailed module descriptions, including the mechanical design of the cleaning robot, sensor layout, ROS package structure, and software flowcharts.